Viviana I. Risca, Ph.D.

 In addition to RICC-seq, the Risca lab uses computer simulation, microscopy, and other sequencing-based methods to study genome architecture in order to understand how it is regulated and how it, in turn, controls regulatory molecules’ access to DNA.

-To better understand these relationships, the lab focuses on two natural perturbations in chromatin states.
-First, they study X-chromosome inactivation, which occurs when female mammalian cells must repress large portions of one of their X chromosomes during development.
-Using mouse embryonic stem cells, Risca is interested in the biophysical mechanisms that control this large-scale silencing of transcription.
-Secondly, the lab investigates senescence, a state in which cells irreversibly exit the cell cycle and undergo associated changes in genome organization.
+To better understand these relationships, the lab investigates differences between cell types and studies senescence, a state in which cells irreversibly exit the cell cycle and undergo associated changes in genome organization.
 Because senescence can shut down the replication of cells in response to DNA damage or oncogene activation, it acts as a first line of defense against cancer.
+It has also emerged as a mechanism by which targeted cancer therapies may be slowing or reversing tumor progression.
+The Risca lab collaborates with cancer biologists to understand how changes in chromatin architecture drive or reinforce this response to therapy.

 The new mechanistic insights that result from this work may make it possible to better understand how cells respond to perturbations brought on by mutations or chromatin-targeting drugs, potentially leading to more precise tailoring of cancer therapies and control of cell differentiation.

 Risca is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, the Tri-Institutional Ph.D.
 Program in Chemical Biology, and the Tri-Institutional Ph.D.
-Program in Computational Biology and Medicine.
+Program in Computational Biology & Medicine.